 - Tactical presentation of the handgun from the holster to the target and recovery back to the holster

-- Administrative and in service loading and unloading techniques
+- Administrative and emergency loading and unloading techniques

 - Static shooting positions